cleemesser/aero15X-laptop-linux-cuda-config/README.md

 #### cuda use

-- use pytorch 0.3, tensorflow 1.4.1 in conda envs
+- use pytorch 0.3, tensorflow 1.4.1 in conda envs with cuda 8.0
+- need to be careful that all the right libraries are on LD_LIBRARY_PATH and CUDA_ROOT is set correctly
 - use bin/cuda_on bin/cuda_off to turn on/off nvidia gpu for cuda use on battery power manually
+- or use "optirun -b none" to run without any transport for graphical output
+- testing cuda 9.0/9.1 - use nvidia "run" file distributions to get these while keeping cuda 8.0 installed as well